-And if you don't need it, you can keep it stowed away in your bag and forget about it.
+And when you don't need it, you can keep it stowed away in your bag and forgotten about.
+Until you need it, suddenly, again!

 There are many kinds of rain jackets out there, but some are a few notches above the rest.

-These won't save you in torrential rain, but they will give you enough protection from light drizzles to moderate rain.
+These won't save you in extremely wet weather or torrential rain, but they will give you enough protection from light drizzles to moderate rain.
 Either way, you'll be thankful you thought of packing one of these babies in your bag.

 When we talk about lightweight, there's no other company that does it better than Outdoor Research.
 The Helium II is ultralight, packable, and sports a minimalist design in bright and neutral colors.